-Following the steps in the order they are listed will save you a great deal of frustration and time.
+Following the steps in the listed order will save you a great deal of frustration and time.
 Each step listed helps you assemble your grill for the best results.
-It should not take more than an hour for the assembly of your grill.
-This video should give you an idea of what you will need to do for your grill to be up and going with just a little time and attention.
+It should not take more than an hour to assemble your grill.
+This video should give you an idea of what you need to do for your grill to be up and going with just a little time and attention.

-As you can see by the specifications this grill is fairly light and easy to move around.
-It will be no problem to move this grill from one location to another.
-This grill has a steel body which makes it lightweight and also makes it more resistant to rusting.
+As you can see by the specifications, this grill is pretty light and easy to move around.
+Moving this grill from one location to another will be no problem.
+This grill has a steel body which makes it lightweight and more resistant to rusting.

 Your First Burn

-This is one of the most important reasons to do your “first burn”.
+This is one of the most important reasons to do your “first burn.”
 Your first burn is important for several reasons.
-To me the most important reason is to burn off the oils that were put on the grill as it was being manufactured.
+The most important reason is to burn off the oils that were put on the grill as it was being manufactured.
 The residue from those oils will ruin the flavor of whatever you are grilling.
-It does not matter if it is meat, fish, vegetables or fruit.
+It does not matter if it is meat, fish, vegetables, or fruit.

-The next reason which is also extremely important is to find out whether or not you have any leaks that allow smoke to escape.
-If you have smoke escaping then you also have heat escaping.
-This will have a direct effect upon how well your grill performs.
+The next reason, which is also extremely important, is to find out whether or not you have any leaks that allow smoke to escape.
+If you have smoke escaping, then you also have heat escaping.
+This will have a direct effect on how well your grill performs.
 There are several methods of correcting this problem.
 Correcting these leaks is easy and inexpensive.

-First you will need to have medium heat to find the leaks.
-You will need to purchase some LavaLock gasket material and some LavaLock RTV sealant to go about reducing the number of leaks on your grill.
-Measure some of the gasket material for the length of the lid and apply it to the areas that are leaking.
+First, you will need to have medium heat to find the leaks.
+You will need to purchase some LavaLock gasket material and some LavaLock RTV sealant to reduce the number of leaks on your grill.
+Measure some of the gasket material for the length of the lid and apply it to the leaking areas.

 If you are using the sealant around the firebox, it is best to apply it before attaching the firebox.
 Sealing the area between the firebox and the grill can still be done, even if you have already attached the firebox.
-Simply apply the sealant on the seam where the two meet and let it setup overnight before starting a fire in the firebox.
-The following video gives a good example of how to apply the gasket and the sealant.
+Simply apply the sealant on the seam where the two meet and let it set up overnight before starting a fire in the firebox.

 Start Experiencing Your New Royal Gourmet Grill

-Now at long last it is time to start experiencing your new Royal Gourmet Grill.
+Now at long last, it is time to start experiencing your new Royal Gourmet Grill.
 You have assembled your grill and have taken care of any issues with the smoke leaving the chamber.
 It is time to grill.
 What to grill first?
-That question is asked so many times that finding the correct answer still unknown.
+That question is often asked, and finding the correct answer is still unknown.

-You have reached the point in your journey that impatience is starting to set in.
-Don’t be afraid to ask questions from other Pitmasters on how they do things The more information you have before you start grilling the better.
+You have reached the point in your journey where impatience is starting to set in.
+Don’t be afraid to ask questions from other Pitmasters about how they do things.
+The more information you have before you begin grilling, the better.

-Every tip you get can help you as long as you keep in mind that you may find a way that is better for you that has not been mentioned.
+Every tip you get can help you as long as you keep in mind that you may find a better way for you that has not been mentioned.
 Keep learning and writing down anything that gives you a way to improve your skills.
 You may want to start a journal on how each grilling experience went.
-This way you can look back and see what works and what doesn’t.
+This way, you can look back and see what works and what doesn’t.

 Know Your Tools